 Make sure your child has received the following before starting:

 The heart is a muscle and dystrophin is needed to make it work properly.
 DMD can cause a type of heart disease, called cardiomyopathy, where the heart muscle does not pump blood around the body efficiently.
-Around 90% of people with DMD eventually develop cardiomyopathy.

 What treatments can be used to protect the heart?